dktrcoco/PWA_Budget_Tracker/README.md

 Being open-source, if someone wants to dig into the nuts and bolts of this application, simply clone the repo and use the CLI to install the necessary node module packages/dependencies

-It should be noted that this application utilizes MongoDB, so this should be installed separately prior to running/testing this application locally.
+It should be noted that this application utilizes MongoDB locally (MongoDB Atlas for Heroku Deployment Use), so this should be installed separately prior to running/testing this application locally.

 ## Contribution